NATURAL GAS LIQUIDS (NGLs)

 Approximately 670 miles of NGL transmission pipeline

 The Mariner East pipeline system transports NGLs from the Marcellus and Utica Shales areas in Western Pennsylvania, West Virginia and Eastern Ohio to destinations in Pennsylvania, including our Marcus Hook Industrial Complex on the Delaware River, where they are processed, stored and distributed to local, domestic and waterborne markets.
 Mariner East 1 consists of interstate and intrastate propane and ethane service and commenced operations in the fourth quarter of 2014 and the first quarter of 2016, respectively.
 Mariner East 2 and Mariner East 2X are parallel lines that expand our Mariner East pipeline network and will provide interstate and intrastate propane, ethane and butane service.
-Mariner East 2 went into service in December of 2018.
-Mariner East 2X is expected to be in service to be in late 2019.
+Mariner East 2 went into initial service in December of 2018.
+Mariner East 2X is expected to be in service to be in late 2020.

 Mariner South Pipeline System